Camera-less, analogue, black & white prints produced solely using traditional darkroom techniques, 19x25cms

 One Black & White analogue print, map pins and invisible thread; after Looking at Faces and remembering them, Jacques Penry.

 One black & white composite digital image.

 One black & white digital image, hand painted, 28x32cms pinned onto Foamex and box framed.

-As something of an evocative object, The Nest constructed with barbed wire is suggestive of the nature of uncanny and fetish objects.
+As something of an evocative object, The Nest constructed with barbed wire alludes to the nature of uncanny and fetish objects.
 The object might act as a stand in for thoughts that can’t be expressed and take the place of what cannot be spoken.
 It hints further towards a complex boundary, perhaps equally attractive and repellant and yet ultimately offering a specific kind of protection.
-The photograph itself has also been examined as an object in it’s own right.
-The tension between these objects is toyed with, both suggestive of restrictions, boundaries and the sometimes fine line between pleasure and pain.
+The photograph itself has also been examined as an object in its own right.
+The lines between these objects is toyed with, both suggestive of restrictions, boundaries and the sometimes fine line between pleasure and pain.

 Sculpture 50cmx50cms and accompanying photographs